deadlysyn/grouper/README.md

 ## Development

-Grouper uses cross-account role assumption (allowing a service in one account to act as an IAM Administrator in another).
+Grouper uses cross-account role assumption.
 The role used for that is specified in the `ASSUME_ROLE_ARN` environment variable.

-When testing locally, "assuming" you are someone with admin access to the IAM account (likely true if you are working on this service), cross-account assumption is not required.
-Simply use your normal aws-vault profile and the IAM account admin ARN:
+When testing locally, "assuming" you are someone with admin access to the IAM account (likely true if you are working on this service), simply use your normal `aws-vault` profile and the IAM account admin ARN:

 ```console
 ❯ ASSUME_ROLE_ARN="arn:aws:iam::012345678901:role/admin" aws-vault exec ops -- go run .